 Did someone say beer?
 If you know me, you know by now that even though I live in Munich, the thing that I miss the most about Alaska is the craft beer.
 Did you know that we have over 50 breweries, including one of the world’s northernmost breweries?
 Pretty cool, huh?
 You’ll find dozens of those breweries in our largest city, Anchorage.
 To avoid drinking and driving, stay downtown and check out 49th State Brewing.
 If you have a DD or want to invest in Lyft, head over to our Industrial District and check our Midnight Sun, King Street, and Double Shovel and sample beer in their taprooms.
 Broken Tooth Brewing found at Moose’s Tooth is also tasty – you can buy a growler to keep on hand in your hotel room.

 If your whole group wants to sit back and relax and not pay for Uber or be DD, then book yourself a guided tour.
 The Anchorage Craft Brewery Tour includes 12 samples, three brewery stops, including Anchorage’s oldest brewery, guided commentary on the history, and Anchorage’s thriving beer culture.
-If a train ride in Alaska is on your bucket list, then combine visiting Anchorage and Talkeetna breweries with a scenic train ride between the two locations.

 The Alaska Railroad is hands down one of my favorite things to do in the Anchorage area.
 It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world if I am honest.
 My suggested route is to take the train from Anchorage to Girdwood and spend the day exploring my favorite town in the extended Anchorage area.
 You can take the Girdwood Tram, drink craft beer, go hiking, or go to the spa at the Alyeska Hotel before returning to Anchorage the same day.
-I highly recommend the Glacier Discovery whistly stop train for a customizable day trip to see wildlife, glaciers and explore the off-the-beaten paths
+I highly recommend the Glacier Discovery whistle-stop train for a customizable day trip to see wildlife, glaciers and explore the off-the-beaten paths.

 Anchorage has a few museums that are top-notch, with two, in particular, rising to the top, the Anchorage Museum and the Alaska Native Heritage Center.
 Take advantage of seeing both with the Alaska Culture Pass, which is only $32 and includes a shuttle service that will take you between these two museums.